EnspiredjackDev/simple-cryptotalks-scripts/README.md

 # simple-cryptotalks-scripts
 These are some simple command line python scripts for use on [cryptotalks.ai](https://cryptotalks.ai/).
-Nothing fancy, just a script for every endpoint (except chat/completions)
+Nothing fancy, just a script for every endpoint. - Well and a little webapp now

 ## webapp/
 Webapplication front and backend for using the API to chat with models (unfinished)